-- Counseling: For routine referrals, school staff or parents/guardians submit a School Social Worker Referral Form.
-Forms can be dropped off in the Social Workers' mailbox or in person.
-Social Workers make an assessment.
-Based on the assessment, Social Workers make recommendations for services. - Attendance: After reaching a set number of absences, the Attendance Team submits an Attendance Concern Referral Form to the Social Worker.
-The Social Worker contacts the parent or guardian to make an assessment.
+- Counseling: For routine referrals, school staff or parents/guardians can connect with a school administrator or school social worker.
+School social workers make an assessment.
+Based on the assessment, Social Workers make recommendations for services. - Attendance: After reaching a set number of absences, the Attendance Team connects with the school social worker, who will reach out to the parent or guardian to make an assessment.
 If appropriate, referrals for additional services are made. - CSE: When the Committee on Special Education determines that a child is eligible for IEP-mandated counseling, the Social Work Team is notified and will be involved in the assignment of the counseling role.
-The Social Work Team is also notified in cases where counseling is mandated by a court order.
+The Social Work Team is also notified in cases where a court order mandates counseling.